aces9003/Data_Structures_Final_Project/Task1/README-BackyardDig.txt

 	-If the edge creates no cycles, then it is added to an array list of edges that hold the final edges needed for the minimum spanning tree.

 Time Complexity:
-	-The find operation of Kruskal's method is O(logN) -Adding edged to the array list is O(1) amortized, but O(n) worst case due to resizing.
+	-The find operation of Kruskal's method is O(logN) and this is done 2k times where k is the number of edges in the MST.
+	-Adding edged to the array list is O(1) amortized, but O(N) worst case due to resizing.
 	-Printing the graph is O(k) where k is the number of elements.
-	-So, final complexity is O(logN + k)
+	-So, final complexity is O(klogN)